ccw-ide/ccw-plugin-ansi-repl/README.md

 ## Usage

-This User Plugins detects the presence of the ANSI EConsole Eclipse Plugin ( http://marketplace.eclipse.org/content/ansi-escape-console ).
-If found, it will enable ANSI characters to be printed accordingly in a REPL log area.
+This plugin enables ANSI characters to be printed accordingly in a REPL log area.

 The plugin also adds an icon to REPLs which allows to disable ANSI EConsole styling.